Gunabhirambilla/Gunabhiram-portfolio/index.md

 **Tech Stack**: Snowflake, SQL, Python, Excel, Word, PDF

-- Built an end-to-end reporting system that:
 - Extracts KPIs from Snowflake using parameterized SQL
 - Populates Excel templates and charts
 - Injects metrics and visuals into a Word report
 - Exports final reports as PDF
-- Designed the workflow so it can be scheduled and reused across multiple customers.
 - **Impact**: ~80% reduction in manual reporting time and consistent weekly insights for leadership.

 ---